 February is National Responsible Pet Owners Month.
-Here a few tips for being a responsible pet parent.
+Here are a few tips for being a responsible pet parent.

 Routine Wellness Care – Regular wellness visits with your veterinarian help them to assess your pet’s overall health and intercept any preventable conditions before they become serious.